Walking down Unter den Linden in Berlin is a must!

 4. The Statue of Frederick the Great

-large metal statue of solider on horse on unter den linden street
+statue with solider on horse on berlin's unter den linden

 The enlightened monarch and one of Germany’s greatest leaders is prominent in the centre of the Unter den Linden.
 Commissioned by King Friedrich Wilhelm III and completed in 1851, the statue was encased in cement during WWII to protect it from bombing, and it survived and remained intact.